wne-cs351-f25/pl-syllabot/ruler_aider_instructions.md

 | PAB - Continuations and Control | Dec 3 | Continuation passing style, Exception mechanisms, Control flow, Error recovery |

+**Note**: Assignment links will be activated as the course progresses.
+Check Discord #announcements for notifications when assignments are posted, or visit your GitHub Classroom Dashboard (linked on Kodiak).

 ## Assessment

 - **Midterm Exam**: 15%